-It tends to be big on Only The Knowledgable May Pass, which may matter a great deal for The Infiltration.
+It tends to be big on Only the Knowledgable May Pass, which may matter a great deal for The Infiltration.

 This trope often has an interesting combination of research failure and Shown Their Work.
 On the one hand, many writers clearly have spent hours poring over books on history and symbolism and can throw out dozens of completely factual precedents and weave them into an interesting narrative.
-But these same authors often display a horribly deficient understanding of how the social sciences actually work.
-This can make for very frustrating instances where a writer's knowledgeability in one area is completely undermined by their ignorance in another.
+Then these same authors display a horribly deficient understanding of how the social sciences work.
+This can make for very frustrating instances where a writer's knowledgeability in one area is undermined by their ignorance in another.

 Since the Ancient Conspiracy often draws on conspiracy-theorist lore, don't be surprised when certain names keep coming up.
-The Knights Templar are quite popular, as are The Hashshashin.
-In older works, Jewish secret domination of the world through the banks is practically the norm.
+The Knights Templar are popular, as are The Hashshashin.
+In older works, Jewish secret domination of the world through the banks is the norm.
 The Freemasons might crop up occasionally, but as a real, semi-secret society, they're generally not scary enough, so expect them to be a front for the real secret society, at best.
-By far the most common, however, are The Illuminati, who have been used as an Ancient Conspiracy so many times that the term has practically become generic, and need not have anything to do with the historical Bavarian Illuminati at all.
+By far the most common are The Illuminati, who have been used as an Ancient Conspiracy so many times that the term has become generic, and need not have anything to do with the historical Bavarian Illuminati at all.
 Occasionally they might reference Adam Weishaupt, but don't count on it.

-When it appears in a television series, it is usually the Big Bad behind almost everything, The Man Behind the Man to all others.
+When it appears in a television series, it is usually the Big Bad behind everything, The Man Behind the Man to all others.
 Expect to see a lot of them in the form of The Omniscient Council of Vagueness.
 They also tend to employ Evil Plan and the Gambit Roulette.
 In modern times, an Ancient Conspiracy commonly overlaps with The Syndicate.

 The Ancient Conspiracy is a subtrope of The Conspiracy and a subset of the Powers That Be.
 Contrast with the benevolent Ancient Tradition and the harmlessly benign Brotherhood of Funny Hats.
 The Path of Inspiration is a specific type of this, and Hollywood Satanists may or may not be involved in the conspiracy.
 May be an N.G.O.
 Superpower.
 Not to be confused with the Adult Conspiracy.